movinggk/movinggk.github.io/README.md

 1. **Colors**: The site uses a purple gradient theme.
 You can customize colors in the `<style>` sections of the HTML files.

 2. **Adding More Pages**:
-   - Create new HTML files following the structure of `ltfp_exercise_ch7.html`
+   - Create new HTML files following the structure of `ch7_exercises.html`
    - Add links to them in the "Links & Resources" section of `index.html`

 3. **Math Equations**: The exercises page uses MathJax to render LaTeX equations.
 Make sure your markdown uses `$` for inline math and `$$` for display math.

 ## Comments Feature

 The exercises page includes a comments section powered by **Giscus** (GitHub Discussions).

-**To enable comments:**
-1. See `COMMENTS_SETUP.md` for detailed setup instructions
-2. Install the Giscus GitHub App on your repository
-3. Enable Discussions in your repository settings
-4. Get your repository and category IDs
-5. Update the placeholders in `ltfp_exercise_ch7.html`

-The comments widget will appear at the bottom of the exercises page once configured.
+The comments are already configured and will appear at the bottom of each problem page.

 ## Notes

-- The exercises page (`ltfp_exercise_ch7.html`) uses JavaScript to fetch and render the markdown file
+- The exercises page (`ch7_exercises.html`) uses JavaScript to fetch and render the markdown file
 - Math equations are rendered using MathJax
-- All placeholder text should be replaced with your actual information
-- The site works with or without Jekyll enabled
+- The sidebar navigation allows easy browsing between problems
 - Comments require GitHub Discussions to be enabled on your repository